richard8787/Content-Centric-Networking/README.md

 Using DFS to check which package has shortest distance for this node, if queue is full then remove it

 For Data_queue:
-Build the table to check the data_hop, if queue is full then remove the max one (just like aging)
+Build a table to check the data_hop, if queue is full then remove the max one (just like aging)